jaywonchung/pegasus/README.md

 - Two modes:
   - **Broadcast** mode runs each command on every node.
   - **Queue** mode runs each command once on the next free node.
+- **Resource-aware scheduling** with slots (e.g., GPUs).
+Multiple jobs can run concurrently on one node.
 - Modify the **file-based queue** (`queue.yaml`) while Pegasus is running.
 - **Parametrize** hosts and commands.